Back to previous chapter - Canberra to William Creek

 We had to be up early the next morning to be at the Wrightsair office by 7.30 to pay for our flight.
 While we waited for our pilot we were entertained in the pilots lounge room by satellite TV

 beside a cosy fire, a welcome touch as it was quite chilly.

 Our pilot for our 2 hour flight was Peter who quickly had us settled into the 6-seater high wing Cessna.
-Our first destination was the Painted Hills, south of
+Our first destination was the Painted Hills

 , with splashes of vivid white.
 They are spread over a large area so Peter took the plane down to 500 feet and banked it left and right ensuring that we all got a great view.

 Then it was time to head north to Lake Eyre

 crossing the desert with its fascinating colours and patterns of sand dunes, claypans and drainage lines.
 Eventually the silvery glare resolved into a definite “coastline” with blue water fringed by a margin of white salt.
 This blue quickly turned to brown as we flew over it.
 This current flooding filled the lake to about 45% capacity, and the water is already starting to dry up, leaving big shiny expanses of mud behind.

 The water at its deepest is about 2m deep – the bed of the lake is 15m below sea level.

 There were not many birds to be seen though we did fly over what had been a busy pelican rookery a few weeks ago.
 But we did see a fairly big flock of pelicans standing in very shallow water and some other smaller birds.

 One unexpected sight was some clusters of small mound springs in the lake bed, each with its distinctive circular shape and halo of white salt.